 Considerations of due process require that certain steps be taken in dealing with conduct matters:

 With this framework as a backdrop, the student constitution places few constraints on the timeline for resolution of conduct matters.
-Prior to the step involving student appeal or referral to the dean of student development and marketing, no timeline is referenced as the resolution of these matters is driven by the actions taken by the faculty members and supervisors involved.
+Prior to the step involving student appeal or referral, no timeline is referenced as the resolution of these matters is driven by the actions taken by the faculty members and supervisors involved.
 Thus, the only time constraints to which we must adhere are those that result from the requirement that we allow for due process.

 With this in mind, the student affairs committee encourages faculty to take these steps to deal with instances of misconduct in a quick and expeditious manner: